crz-dev/growing-test-service/README.md

-Hello!
+# Test Mini-Service

+--

+## What is this?

-This is a fake small service I made in order to test DevOps scripts.
+This service is a small tester sandbox where I try new commands and pipelines to see how well they work.

+You do not have to download anything here, you are free to ignore this completely.

+Thank you.

-Thank you for reading!
-Have a nice day.
+> Have a nice day.